desiderr/mmp_toolbox/Getting_Started/README.md

     The processing output files will reside in this directory.

-16. Process the CTD and ENG profiler data:
+16. Use mmp_toolbox to: Process the CTD and ENG profiler data
 - `[MMP, mmpMatFilename] = Process_OOI_McLane_CTDENG_Deployment(metafilename);`

-17. Run plotting routines
+17. Use mmp_toolbox utilities to: Run plotting routines to visualize the data
 - `bbplot_MMP_L2_data(MMP, 'time');`
 - `bbplot_MMP_L1_data(MMP, 'time');`
 - `bbplot_MMP_L0_data(MMP, 'time');`